rejaul-rajib/linkedin-job-filter/README.md

 > You must have a LinkedIn account and be signed in to view results.

----

-Built for a biotech/pharma job search workflow.
+Built by Rejaul Islam for biotech/pharma job searches.